Quality assurance in your practice

 What is Physician Assessment & Feedback?

-Physician Assessment & Feedback (PAF) involves a standardized patient record review, to identify where physicians are doing well and where there might be opportunities for improvement.
-Physicians will then go over the results of the review with a CPSA Senior Medical Advisor or trained assessor and discuss how to implement practice enhancements.
+Physician Assessment & Feedback (PAF) involves a virtual practice visit by a CPSA-trained physician assessor.
+Beginning with a standardized patient record review, this process allows us to identify where physicians are doing well and where there might be opportunities for improvement.
+After the practice visit, physicians participate in a chart-facilitated discussion with the assessor about how to implement practice enhancements.

 How are physicians selected for PAF?

-CPSA’s REVU team has done extensive research into the factors and practice data that have the potential to negatively impact a physician’s practice and the patient care provided.
+Using evidence-based research to determine how we can best support physicians in improving their practice, CPSA’s Research & Evaluation Unit (REVU) has done extensive research into the factors and practice data that have the potential to negatively impact a physician’s practice and the patient care provided.
 These factors include (but are not limited to):

 - Prescribing data